testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 Capture test artifacts to help with documentation.
 ---

+In this article I will show you how to use [webtau](https://github.com/testingisdocumenting/webtau) tool to write and run end-to-end tests for a Web App that has REST API, GraphQL API, Web UI and CLI.

+I will show you how to use REPL mode to speed up test development and tighten feedback loop.

+And I will show you how to use end-to-end testing to help you with documentation writing.

 # WebTau

 > WebTau stands for Web Tests Automation.
 An open source tool, API, and a framework designed to